Various Retirement Plan Structures

 Participant-Directed Account (PDA) Plans

-This is our most popular plan structure.
+This is our most popular retirement plan structure.
 PDA Plans are generally used for businesses with greater than five participants with an average account balance higher than $50,000.
 This structure streamlines the plan as it pertains to contributions and investments in participant accounts.
 Investing contributions becomes an automated process with rebalancing being available on a monthly, quarterly, semi-annual, and an annual basis.
-Plan Sponsor involvement is minimal.
+Plan Sponsor involvement is minimal after the initial setup.
 PDA Plans piggyback on a dedicated Recordkeeper platform.
 Recordkeeper and Custodian for these plans are Vanguard Retirement Plan Access (VRPA).
 A Third-Party Administrator is also required.
 While most small business start-up plans may not fit the ideal profile for a PDA Plan initially, this will change eventually as plan needs and assets grow with participant enrollments, periodic contributions, and positive investment returns.

 For new plans, FPLCM charges a discounted rate 0.70% of plan assets till assets reach $357,000.
 After reaching that threshold, fee structure automatically switches to $2,500 + $200 per participant.
 FPLCM also charges a one-time setup fee of $2,500 + $100 per participant regardless of the plan assets.